The GMO Food Controversy

-It is true that herbicide resistant (Round Up Ready) seeds give farmers higher yield.
-The food industry is focused on feeding an ever expanding world population with affordable foods.
+The herbicide resistant (Round Up Ready) seeds give farmers higher yield.
+The food industry has focused on feeding an ever expanding world population with affordable foods.
 But there are things we must take into consideration.

 This Genetically Modified (GMO) bull will produce more meat per pound of body weight.
 He is a graphic example of what genetic engineering can accomplish.
-See what's in Video Theater link below.
-But there is something equally disturbing and unseen by consumers.
+See Video Theater link below but first, learn what is so disturbing and unseen by consumers.
 It starts with food crop seeds.

 Pass The Pesticide Please

-The question at issue is: Are we not only ingesting the residue of RU and other poisonous chemicals when we eat GMO plants, but are we also eating herbicides that are part of the plant's new makeup?
-After all, amino acids have been spliced and modified to resist Round Up and amino acids are the building blocks of life.
-Do the GMO plants provide all the necessary amino acid chains that would provide the same nutritional value as non-GMO crops?
+The question at issue is: Are we not only ingesting the residue of poisonous chemicals when we eat GMO plants, but are we also eating herbicides that are part of the plant's new makeup?
+After all, amino acids have been spliced and modified to resist Round Up and those amino acids are the building blocks of life.
+Do the GMO plants provide all the necessary amino acid chains as would non-GMO crops?